paulgmiller/paulgmiller.github.io/_posts/2019-6-5-interview.md

 graph['i'] = ['h', 'e', 'f']
 ```

-Interviewee has to right this part.
+Interviewee has to write this part.
 Whatever langage is fine.
+If they're done we talk about using compute (parallism) or memory (memoizing) to speed it up.

 ```python
 def find_all(a_graph, test):
   for g in a_graph: